hadihssn/Codsoft-Task1-Landing-Page/README.md

 # Landing-Page
-👉You can check it out here: https://anchorpage.netlify.app/ <br>
+👉Check it out live at: https://anchorpage.netlify.app/ <br>
 This repo is part of my internship at Codsoft.

 Task 1 - Landing Page <br>